Medically Reviewed by Sabrina Felson, MD on January 22, 2022

 If TKIs aren't working, other choices include:

 When you have CML, you'll see your doctor at least every few months to learn how well your treatment is working and look for side effects.
-He may recommend that you get:
+They may recommend that you get:

 Questions About Your Treatment

 What are my treatment options and what side effects might I get?